 Don’t bother with MLM if you want to be financially independent.
 MLM is a very old business model that never worked anyway.

 The future of marketing is online.
 Thanks to the internet, it’s easier now than ever to make money from home.
 And, there are reliable strategies for achieving financial independence in 3 to 5 years, but MLM is NOT one of them.

 In a moment, I’ll explain what I mean.
 But first, I want to prove to you why MLM is a bad idea.

 On the surface, an MLM appears to be a clever way for people to make money by selling products directly to their friends and family.
 The more ambitious may also choose to build a sales force and earn a percentage of each sale that is made by their organization.

 Looking more closely at the MLM business model, you’ll discover that the products are expensive, usually extremely expensive compared to products sold through traditional channels.

 An MLM company will justify the high cost of their products by explaining that their products have special qualities.
-If you look closely, the only thing special about the products is the price.
+However, if you look closely, the only thing special about the products is the price.